Triple H: World Heavyweight Champion and Evolution (2002–2005)

 Triple H returned to Raw as a face on January 7, 2002, at Madison Square Garden.
 He won the Royal Rumble on January 20, receiving an Undisputed WWF Championship match on March 17 at WrestleMania X8, where Triple H defeated Chris Jericho for the Undisputed WWF Championship.
 After holding the title for a month, Triple H lost it to Hollywood Hulk Hogan on April 21 at Backlash.
 Triple H then became exclusive to the SmackDown! roster due to the WWF draft lottery and continued to feud with Jericho, culminating in a Hell in a Cell match on May 19 at Judgment Day, which Triple H won.
-On the June 6 episode of SmackDown!, Triple H defeated Hogan in a #1 contender match for the WWE Undisputed Championship at King of the Ring against The Undertaker, but was unsuccessful at the event on June 23.
+On the June 6 episode of SmackDown!, Triple H defeated Hogan in a #1 contender match for the WWE Undisputed Championship at King of the Ring against The Undertaker, but was unsuccessful at King of the Ring on June 23.

 In the interim, between the Royal Rumble and WrestleMania, the McMahon-Helmsley Faction was brought to an official on-screen conclusion.
 By the time he returned, Triple H's on-screen marriage to Stephanie McMahon was faltering, so Stephanie faked a pregnancy in order to get him back on her side.
 When he learned that it was fake, he dumped her publicly on Raw when they were supposed to renew their wedding vows.
 Stephanie aligned with Jericho afterward, but she was forced to leave after losing a triple threat match on the March 25 episode of Raw when she was pinned by Triple H. The divorce, and thus the storyline, was finalized on July 21 at Vengeance.

 Meanwhile, Shawn Michaels had made his return to WWE and joined the New World Order (nWo).
 Michaels and Kevin Nash planned to bring Triple H over to Raw in order to put him into the group.
 Mr. McMahon disbanded the nWo following several backstage complications and brought in Eric Bischoff as the Raw general manager.
 One of Bischoff's first intentions was to follow up on the nWo's plan and bring Triple H over to the Raw roster.
 Triple H moved to the Raw brand at Vengeance, reuniting with Michaels, but he turned on Michaels by performing a Pedigree on him during what was supposed to be a DX reunion, turning heel once again.
 The following week, Triple H smashed Michaels' face into a car window to prove that Michaels was weak.
 These events led to the beginning of a long storyline rivalry between the former partners and an eventual "Unsanctioned Street Fight" on August 25 at SummerSlam, in which Michaels came out of retirement to win.
 Triple H then attacked him with a sledgehammer and he was carried from the ring on a stretcher.